Eurasian dotterel: Description

 This plover is smaller and more compact than European golden plover (Pluvialis apricaria).
 It has a striking whitish supercilium in all plumages and has plain wings in flight.
-Adults in summer are unmistakable, with a chestnut breast bordered above with white, black belly and warm brown back.
+Adults in summer are unmistakable, with a chestnut breast bordered above with white, black belly, and warm-brown back.
 The legs are yellow, and the short bill is black.
 As with the phalaropes, the female is brighter than the male.
 Winter birds lack the rich underpart colouration, apart from the white breast line, and are greyer above.
-Young birds are similar but have a scaly appearance to their backs.
+Young birds are similar, but have a scaly appearance to their backs.
+The flight call is a soft pyurr.
+The female's song is a simple, repetitive whistle.

 Distribution and habitat

 It breeds in the Arctic tundra of northern Eurosiberia, from Norway to eastern Siberia, and on suitable mountain plateaus such as the Scottish highlands and the Alps.
 This species is migratory, wintering in a narrow belt across north Africa from Morocco eastwards to Iran.
 Migration stopovers are traditional, and small parties (trips) of dotterels pass through each year at these usually inland arable or grassy sites.
 The winter habitat is semi-desert.